Before you begin

 Help customers to keep records

-Decide how you will show records of previous transactions, for transactions inside account logins and for transactions outside of account logins to allow your customers to retrieve records.
+Decide how you will provide records of previous transactions to allow your customers to retrieve records.

 Keep your knowledge up-to-date

-It’s also worth keeping up to date with the latest developer and human-computer interaction (HCI) guidelines for the main operating systems and browsers you’ll build for, that is iOS, Safari, Android, Internet Explorer, Chrome, Windows etc. How each of these work with financial transactions often changes, and often without notice.
+Keep up to date with the latest developer and human–computer interaction (HCI) guidelines for the operating systems and browsers you’re building for.
+How these work with financial transactions often changes without notice.

 Device preferences for financial transactions

-It’s impossible to predict what device your customers’ might prefer to use for a future financial transaction.
-It’s wise to start by investigating device use – you can’t assume what people preferred to use even six months ago is still true today.
+It’s impossible to predict what device your customers will want to use for a future financial transaction.
+Start by investigating device use data.

 Identify your user’s device preferences

-Find out which devices the user will use for the transaction.
+Once you've identified the devices you'll build your online financial transaction for, research your users' needs and preferences.
 Refer to the research user experience - digital guide for tips on researching user needs and preferences.

 Consult developer centres

-Visit the respective developer centres online for each device or operating system, review their Human Computer Interface (HCI) guidelines, and check for device compliance, integration, feasibility or experience issues.
+Visit the respective developer centres for each device or operating system.
+Review their human–computer interface (HCI) guidelines.
+Check for device compliance, integration, feasibility and experience issues.
 Some useful developer centres include:

 Tailor your content to these devices